Experienced Attorney Handling Successions And Probate In Louisiana

 - Legal procedures associated with successions

 Whether you live in Louisiana and want to plan for the eventual disposition of your real estate after your own death or live out of state and need help with transfer of property after the death of a family member here, we can help.
-Mr. Schoenberger has the experience and knowledge that our succession clients are looking for.
+Kevin Schoenberger, Attorney at Law has the experience and knowledge that our succession clients are looking for.
 He has handled cases involving:

 - Will contests or potential will contests between family members after a death in the family